 - Infill Housing Design Guidelines

-We have created the first draft of the Infill Housing Design Guidelines for Laneway and Carriage Houses, and for Townhouses and Rowhouses.
+In September 2016 we presented the first draft of the Infill Housing Design Guidelines for Laneway and Carriage Houses, and for Townhouses and Rowhouses.

 - Click here to see the Council report

 - Click here to see the draft design guidelines (attachment B of the Council Report)

 - Click here to see the Council presentation

 During the OUR CITY process, we’ve been discussing a variety of ground-oriented housing options such as laneway houses and triplexes.
 Our guided tour provides examples of these housing types in New Westminster and North Vancouver.
 Enjoy exploring but please be respectful of homeowners’ privacy!